How to Unzip a .gz File in Linux

 Unzip Gz File

-By convention, a file compressed with gzip ends with either .gz or .z.
+Files compressed with gzip usually end with .gz or .z.

-On Linux and macOS, you can use the gzip utility to decompress a .gz file.
-The syntax is as follows:
+On Linux and macOS, you can use the built-in gzip utility to decompress a .gz file.

 gzip -d file.gz

-The command will restore the compressed file to its original state and remove the .gz file.
+The command restores the compressed file to its original state and removes the .gz file after extraction.

-If you want to keep the compressed file, pass the -k option to the command:
+If you want to decompress the file without deleting the original compressed file, use the -k option:

 gzip -dk file.gz

-Another command that you can use to decompress a .gz file is gunzip .
-This command is a convenience alias to gzip -d.
+Another command you can use to decompress a .gz file is gunzip .
+This command is a convenience alias for gzip -d.

-To open a .gz file with gunzip simply provide the file name to the command:
+To open a .gz file with gunzip, run:

 gunzip file.gz